Electric field fluctuations in the two-dimensional Coulomb fluid: Introduction

-The evolution of the dielectric function and implicitly, the structure factor, through the transition, was discussed in early works by Zittartz and Huberman~\cite{ZH} (ZH) and Everts and Koch~\cite{EK} (EK).
-They predict that the conducting phase is divided into two regimes by a second temperature, $T_2$ such that in the temperature interval $T_{\rm KT} <T< T_2$, the Coulomb fluid is a `poor electrolyte' with non-analytic components in the response functions.
-The classical response of a standard electrolyte, which can be described by Debye-Huckel theory and its corrections, only appears above the `correlation transition' ~\cite{Daruka} at $T_2$.
+Field correlations in two- and three-dimensional Coulomb fluids are relevant to many processes in physics, chemistry and biology~\cite{Oosawa}.
+The theory of them goes back many years~\cite{Oosawa, ZH, EK}, but direct numerical and experimental tests were lacking.
+More recently, the development of local algorithms for electrolytes~\cite{MR, Faulkner} and experiments that image field correlations in emergent Coulomb fluids~\cite{Fennell, Chang, Perrin, Ostman} have provided opportunities for progress, while studies of anomalous response and screening in ionic liquids~\cite{Weingartner, Perkin} motivate an urgent reappraisal of the many-faceted theory.
+In this context, a numerical, field-theoretic attack on the problem is timely and the two dimensional lattice Coulomb fluid -- rich, accessible and with a Berezinskii-Kosterlitz-Thouless (BKT) confinement-deconfinement transition~\cite{SP,Berezinskii,KT,Kosterlitz} -- is the logical place to start~\cite{LevinCamp}.

-Working in the limit of vanishing charge density ZH find $T_2=2T_{\rm KT}$.
-In this limit, a singularity occurs in the pressure function of a primitive model of charges $\pm Q$, at $\frac{Q^2}{8\pi \epsilon_0 k_BT}=1$~\cite{SP,ZH}, signalling the charge pair condensation of the BKT transition.
-For temperatures below $T_{\rm KT}$, the structure factor is predicted to give a cusp of finite amplitude at wavevector $q=0$.
-Above this temperature, as the Coulomb interaction between charges $Q_1$ and $Q_2$ separated by distance $r$ varies as $\sim -\frac{Q_1Q_2}{2\pi\epsilon_0}\ln\left(\frac{r}{a}\right)$, integrals in the partition function remain singular in $r$ for all $T_{\rm KT}<T<2T_{\rm KT}$.
-This is the poor electrolyte in which the logarithmic interaction ensures scale free behaviour over all scales including the ultraviolet cut off $a$.
+In a primitive model of charges $\pm Q$, the evolution of the dielectric function and implicitly, the structure factor for field correlations, through the BKT transition~\cite{Berezinskii,KT,Kosterlitz} temperature, $T_{\rm KT}$, was discussed in early works by Zittartz and Huberman~\cite{ZH} (ZH) and Everts and Koch~\cite{EK} (EK).
+ZH treated the low density limit where the BKT transition manifests as a singularity in the pressure function at $\frac{Q^2}{8\pi \epsilon_0 k_BT}=1$~\cite{SP,ZH} and predicted that the conducting phase is divided into two regimes by a second temperature, $T_2 =2T_{\rm KT}$.
+In the temperature interval $T_{\rm KT} <T< T_2$, ZH's `poor electrolyte' regime, the logarithmic Coulomb interaction between charges leads to singularities in the partition function, ensuring scale free behaviour over a divergent ‘inertial range’ of length scales, including the ultraviolet cut off, $a$.
+The classical response of a standard electrolyte, which can be described by Debye-H\"uckel theory and its corrections, only appears above $T_2$, marking a `correlation transition'~\cite{Daruka}.